 The following winners will be selected at the discretion of the judges:

 Idea of the Year(s)

 This represents an idea that is bold in its conception and brilliant in its execution and has resulted in commercial success and/or transformation of a brand.
 Judges will award the single most deserving piece of work that is both useful and entertaining, and has transcended advertising to contribute towards culture.

-Work must have been conceived by a Melbourne agency and published, printed, broadcast or released online between 20 September, 2018 and 18 October 18, 2019.
+Work must have been conceived by a Melbourne agency (the only exception to this being the ‘Craft’ category where the craftsperson must be domiciled in Melbourne) and published, printed, broadcast or released online between 19th October, 2019 and 31st December, 2021.

-Work must be submitted in the form in which it was printed, published or broadcast, with all logos and disclaimers.
+Work must be submitted in the form it was printed, published or broadcast, with all logos and disclaimers.

 All work must be accompanied by a client letter which explicitly states the first appearance date.
 A post campaign report from a media agency will also be accepted.

 Please use this Word template for your client letter.

 Duplicate entries will not be refunded.